internetarchive/iari/README.md

 * version 2.0.0+ a scalable ETL-framework with an API and capability of reading EventStreams (by Dennis Priskorn)
 * version 3.0.0+ WARI, a host of API endpoints that returns statistics about a Wikipedia article and its references. (by Dennis Priskorn)
+* version 4.0.0+ IARI, a host of API endpoints that returns statistics about both Wikipedia articles and its references and can extract links from any PDF or XHTML page. (by Dennis Priskor

 # License
 This project is licensed under GPLv3+.
 Copyright Dennis Priskorn 2022